GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ``qmk compile -kb klor/rp2040 -km default``

 This will create a file called **klor_rp2040_default.uf2** in your **qmk_firmware** folder.\
 The first time you need to keep boot pressed, then press reset and release boot.
-This will open the flash memory of your MicroController as device in your OS.\
+This will open the flash memory of your MicroController as a device in your OS.\
 Copy the **klor_rp2040_default.uf2** there to flash it.

 > **Note**